sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Does the camera move from a wider to a tighter shot?
+- Does the camera move from a wide to a tighter shot?

-- Is there a transition from a broader to a closer view?

-- Does the framing become more intimate over time?
+- Does the framing become more constrained over time?

 - Is there a progression from wide to tight framing?

 - Does the shot narrow its field of view?

-- Is there a shift from expansive to confined framing?
+- Does the shot size transition from large to small?

-- Does the camera move in closer to the subject?
+- Does the shot size decrease over time?

-- Is there a change from distant to close framing?
+- Is there a change in shot size from a wide view to a close-up?

+- Does the framing shift from a larger to a smaller shot size?

+- Does the video tighten from a wide shot to a closer composition?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot that transitions from a larger to a smaller frame size.
+- The shot size transitions from large to small.

 </details>